treeverse/lakeFS/docs/project/index.md

 ---
 layout: default
-title: Commitment to OSS
+title: The lakeFS Project
 description: lakeFS is an open-source project under the Apache 2.0 license, committed to fostering the open-source space.
 nav_order: 100
+has_children: true
-has_children: false
+has_toc: false
+redirect_from:
-redirect_from: /understand/licensing.html
+  - /understand/licensing.html
+  - /licensing.html
+  - /commitment.html
+  - /roadmap.html
 ---

+# The lakeFS Project

+lakeFS provides version control over the data lake and lakehouse, and uses Git-like semantics to create and access those versions.
+If you know git, you’ll be right at home with lakeFS.

+lakeFS is an open-source project under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

+The project was created and is supported by Treeverse, a commercial company founded by engineers passionate about providing solutions to the evolving world of data engineering.

+{% include toc.html %}

-# Our commitment to open source
+## Our commitment to open source

 lakeFS is an open-source project under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 The project was created and is supported by Treeverse, a commercial company founded by engineers passionate about providing solutions to the evolving world of data engineering.